derlin-asp/Class-Based-Selenium-Tests/README.md

 Tests the sorting feature of the employee table on the admin page.
 This verifies that it sorts it into alphabetical order.

+ 	Logic for the sortation verify is located in test_admin_employee_sort.py